top-tier-ci-coders/pgmpy/Report.md

 **1. How easily can you build the project?
 Briefly describe if everything worked as documented or not:**

-The project builds easily by typing ```mvn clean install -DskipTests -pl modules/core -am```.
+The project build easily by typing ```mvn clean install -DskipTests -pl modules/core -am```.
 This took about 2 minutes.

 **2. Did you have to install a lot of additional tools to build the software?
 Were those tools well documented?**